By Amanda Current

 Top 5 Things to Know about Drug Testing in Iowa:

 - Drug Testing Law Type: Friendly.
 This means that Iowa is a pro-drug testing state, but some exceptions apply.
-Employers may require employees and job applicants to submit to drug testing as a condition of continued employment or hiring.
+Employers may require employees and job candidates to submit to drug testing as a condition of continued employment or hiring.
 However, employers are only allowed to perform random testing within the confines of their written policy.
 Post-accident testing may occur only when administered by a person providing treatment, not at the request of the employer.
 In regard to safety-sensitive workers, such workers are defined by both the nature of their jobs and the location wherein they work.
 Safety-sensitive employees can only be tested within one group of employees even if their job fits into multiple groups.

 - Workers’/Unemployment Compensation Denial: According to Iowa Code Ann.
 85. 16-2(b), there is a presumption of intoxication if the employee has a positive drug test at the time of or immediately following the injury.
 If the employee tests positive for alcohol, narcotics, depressants, stimulants, hallucinogens, or other hypnotic drugs that were not prescribed by a medical practitioner and were not used in accordance with that prescription, the burden of proof then falls on the employee.
 (Iowa Code Ann.
 85.16-2(b))